dotnet/docs/docs/core/testing/unit-testing-mstest-writing-tests-testcontext.md

 In MSTest 3.7 and later, the `TestContext` class also provides new properties helpful for `TestInitialize` and `TestCleanup` methods:

-- <xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestContext.TestData> - the data that will be provided to the parameterized test method or `null` if the test is not parameterized.
+- `TestContext.TestData` - the data that will be provided to the parameterized test method or `null` if the test is not parameterized.
-- <xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestContext.TestDisplayName> - the display name of the test method.
+- `TestContext.TestDisplayName` - the display name of the test method.
-- <xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestContext.TestException> - the exception thrown by either the test method or test initialize, or `null` if the test method did not throw an exception.
+- `TestContext.TestException` - the exception thrown by either the test method or test initialize, or `null` if the test method did not throw an exception.

 ### Data-driven tests